woodpecker-ci/woodpecker/docs/versioned_docs/version-0.15/20-usage/51-plugins/20-sample-plugin.md

 ## Write the logic

-Create a simple shell script that invokes curl using the YAML configuration parameters, which are passed to the script as environment variables in uppercase and prefixed with `PLUGIN_`.
+Create a simple shell script that invokes curl using the Yaml configuration parameters, which are passed to the script as environment variables in uppercase and prefixed with `PLUGIN_`.

 ```bash
 #!/bin/sh